top of page

 How Does the Program Work?

-Our Cultural Leadership Fellowship offers an intense and enriching year-long curriculum, spanning over 420 hours over the course of a year beginning in December.
+Our Cultural Leadership Fellowship offers an intense and enriching year-long curriculum, spanning over 420 hours over the course of ten months beginning in January.
 The program encompasses:

 - Cultural exploration activities